jonluca/Anubis-DB/README.md

 ## About

-This server came about due to a lack of free and open APIs for subdomain enumeration.
+This project came about due to a lack of free and open APIs for subdomain enumeration.

 ## Usage